A Survey of Multi-Agent Deep Reinforcement Learning with Communication: Introduction

-In Section 2 we briefly summarize the recent developments of Comm-MARL systems, showing the importance of a structural way to distinguish and classify Comm-MARL systems.
+The remaining sections of this paper are organized as follows.
+In Section 2 the preliminaries of multi-agent RL are discussed, together with existing extensions regarding communication and a detailed comparison of recent surveys.
 In Section 3, we present our proposed dimensions, explaining how we group the recent works in the categories of each dimension.
-In Section 4, driven by the proposed dimensions, we discuss our view on the promising open questions in the area and conclude the survey.
+In Section 4, we discuss the trends that we found in the literature, and, driven by the proposed dimensions, we propose possible research directions in this research area.
+We finalize the paper with some conclusions in Section 5.